COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 The customs aspect of flying within the EU

-Traffic restrictions: Proper traffic rights must always be obtained from the competent authority where needed.
+Traffic restrictions: Where needed, proper traffic rights (also known as charter permits) must always be obtained from the competent authority.

 Period of stay: Up to six months of flying within the EU.